cert-manager/website/content/about/maelvalais.md

 Maël loves writing tools that help other developers, and is passionate about programming languages and operating systems.
-From Rust to Kubernetes, to containers and Linux, Maël is an enthusiastic open-source contributor who loves being part and participating to OSS communities.
+From Rust to Kubernetes, to containers and Linux, Maël is an enthusiastic open-source contributor who loves being part of, and participating in OSS communities.